 Izzy Hops Swig & Nosh

 2311 N. Murray Ave., (414) 249-4489

 Whether you are trying to watch the game or hang out with friends, Izzy Hops is a great spot to grab a bite or a brew.
 Izzy Hops drink menu has over 30 craft beers on tap and 30 quality bourbons, while the food menu includes various sandwiches, burgers, wings and pizzas from next door at Divino.

 1323 E. Brady St., (414) 763-2830

-Jack's American Pub on Brady has an abundance of TVs to catch any game including a large projector upstairs – upstairs alone has 12 flat screen TV's and a private smoking deck.
-You won't miss any of the games with their NFL ticket!
-Pop over for wing night on Mondays – or grab the shuttle to Miller Park.
+Jack's American Pub on Brady has an abundance of TVs to catch any game including a huge radiant TV screen upstairs – upstairs alone has 12 flat screen TVs.
+You won't miss any of the games with their NFL Sunday Ticket!
+Pop over for their wing night deal on Mondays – or grab the shuttle to Miller Park.